Brenn10/jetyak_uav/jetyak_uav_utils/README.md

 ## Nodes
 * controller
-	* used to send commands to the quad
+	* used to send commands to the quad (y forward, x left, z-up)
-	* Implements a safety controller if mast becomes too close - TODO
+	* Implements a safety controller if mast becomes too close
 	* Implements joystick override of other Nodes
 	* listens to commands to switch modes
 	* TODO